boubre/BayouBot/README.md

 BayouBot
 ========

-Software for controlling an inexpensive education robot.
+Software for controlling an inexpensive educational robot.